dmlc/dgl/docs/source/graphbolt/ondisk-dataset.rst

 Prepare dataset
 ===============

-**GraphBolt** provides the ``OnDiskDataset`` class to help user organize graph strucutre, feature data and tasks. ``OnDiskDataset`` is designed to efficiently handle large graphs that do not fit into memory by storing them on disk.
+**GraphBolt** provides the ``OnDiskDataset`` class to help user organize plain data of graph strucutre, feature data and tasks. ``OnDiskDataset`` is also designed to efficiently handle large graphs and features that do not fit into memory by storing them on disk.

 To create an ``OnDiskDataset`` object, you need to organize all the data including graph structure, feature data and tasks into a directory.
 The directory should